Just for the Love of It

 Bulk orders are available for corporate clients.
 The books can be custom-printed with a flyleaf that includes your company logo, conference information and event theme.
 The cover can also be customised if desired.
 Please email for further information and pricing.

 “How refreshing… when there are still so many challenges left in the world, and at a time when these very qualities need to be developed in our youth, to find a young modern explorer in Cathy O’Dowd pushing her limits, ‘just for the love of it’.
 A reason that seems as good as any, and probably better than most.”

 At 8a.m. on 29 May 1999 South African mountaineer Cathy O’Dowd, stepped onto the summit of Everest and into history.
 She had become the first woman to climb the highest mountain in the world from both its south (Edmund Hillary) and north (George Mallory) sides.

 To achieve this, Cathy had to face the ultimate risks of Everest.
-During her first ascent from the south in 1996, she and her team were trapped in the killer storm described in Jon Krakauer’s best seller Into Thin Air.
+During her first ascent from the south in 1996, she and her team were trapped in the killer storm described in Jon Krakauer’s best seller Into Thin Air, and later turned into the 2015 Hollywood movie Everest.
 They were the closest of any team to those stranded and dying in the storm.
 In the aftermath of the storm they retreated to base camp.